laurentpayot/floweret/README.md

 )

 dashJoin(["a", "b", "c"]) // a-b-c
-dashJoin(["a", "b", 3])   // TypeMismatch: Argument #1 should be an array with element 2 of type 'String' instead of Number 3.
+dashJoin(["a", "b", 3])   // TypeError: Argument #1 should be an array with element 2 of type 'String' instead of Number 3.
 ```

 * **:warning:** If you want an array with elements of a type that is the union of severay types, do not forget the brackets (`[` and `]`).